 RAC is for adults who have a significant experience in a specific field and wish to have this experience officially recognized.
 To be eligible for a RAC process, you must be admissible to our AEC program.
 The requirements for admission are listed under the admissions tab.

-For more general information about RAC, check out Qualification Montréal’s website.
+For a full list of RAC programs, check out the website for Qualification Montréal.
 Please note this site is only in French.

 What are the steps involved in the RAC process?

 1. Attend an information session or make an appointment with a RAC advisor

 If you feel that you have the skills and knowledge that are included in the competencies of the program for which RAC services are offered at Dawson College, you should attend an information session or make an appointment with the RAC advisor.
 We will answer any questions you might have about the process and help you to determine whether or not you have sufficient experience to be eligible for a RAC process.

 After the initial meeting, you will receive your application package, which you will need to submit with the following:

 - All official academic transcripts (including High School, College and University – if applicable).

 - In Quebec or Canada, a copy of your birth certificate